UKHomeOffice/application-container-platform/docs/overview.md

 Amazon Elastic Load Balancers (ELBs) are used to load balance external traffic between healthy compute nodes as well as terminate TLS.

-All platform endpoints, including kubernetes, etcd, vault, are secured with TLS certificates.
-CA and TLS certs/keys are managed using cfssl tool, more information can be found [here](ca_tls.md).
-With the help of AWS KMS service and S3, we can securely store and deploy TLS certs/keys onto specific machines.
-TLS certs/keys are never stored on disk, they get deployed onto a tmpfs (in memory file system) which gets destroyed as soon as the service needing them is restarted or stopped.

 AWS Auto Scaling Groups, CoreOS Linux distribution and kubernetes play a key role in Digital Service Platform scalability and ability to recover from failure.
 CoreOS itself is an immutable operating system designed to orchestrate